Meireles gesture was tactical, not insulting, say Portugal

 "The FPF clarifies that the gesture, which has been misinterpreted, was directed at team mate Bruno Alves and merely indicated instructions from coach Paulo Bento.

-"Raul Meireles was just explaining that he would drop back to the position of central defender, playing on the right of the defence."
+"Raul Meireles was just explaining that he would drop back to the position of central defender, playing on the right of the defense."

 The incident occurred after Portugal defender Pepe was shown the red card in the first half of Monday's game.